National Museum of Rural Life

-The National museum of Rural Life is located in East Kilbridge near Glasgow, Scotland.
-The museum was previously known as the museum of Scottish Country life and it is based at Wester Kittochside farm and run by National museum s Scotland.
+The National Museum of Rural Life is located in East Kilbride near Glasgow, Scotland.
+The museum was previously known as the Museum of Scottish Country Life and it is based at Wester Kittochside farm and run by the National Museums of Scotland.

 There is a play park at the museum with a basket swing, a new musical arbour and magnifying posts.
 They also have tractor-trailer rides that will take you around the farm.
 Tickets are available on a first-come-first-served basis with limited availability each day so make sure you enquire when you arrive.